docsforadobe/after-effects-expression-reference/docs/text-style.md

 # Text Style

-Most of these functions are accessible from the [SourceText.style](text-sourcetext.md#sourcetext-style) object in AE 17.0 and later.
+Most of these functions are accessible from the [SourceText.style](text-sourcetext.md#sourcetextstyle) object in AE 17.0 and later.
 Where noted, additional methods were added in AE 25.0.
-The ability to control per-character styling was also added in 25.0.
+The ability to control percharacter styling was also added in 25.0.
 Use the second and third arguments (when available) to control per-character styling.

 !!! note
     When using per-character styling, line breaks and spaces are also considered characters and must be accounted for (or skipped, if desired) when calcuating character indexes.